ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/blackboard.md

 Now that our robot Larry can reliably drive from `A` to `B`, we want to tweak the hardware and increase the update rate of our cyclic sensor data.
-For example, sending out the ultrasonic sensor distance only every 100 ms might no longer be sufficient.
-Similarly, a user might want to configure the battery threshold at which Larry raises a low-battery alarm.
+For example, we might decide that only sending out the ultrasonic sensor distance every 100 ms might no longer be sufficient.
+Similarly, a user might want to the capability to configure the battery threshold at which Larry raises a low-battery alarm.

-As systems grow more complex, they often accumulate thousands of individual configuration settings.
-Some are shared between processes, others are process-specific.
-With hundreds of processes in play, managing configuration efficiently becomes critical.
+As systems grow more complex, they often accumulate thousands of individual configuration settings such as these.
+Some are shared between participants, others are participant-specific.
+With hundreds of participants in play, managing the configuration efficiently becomes critical.

-A naïve approach would be to use publish-subscribe: one process manages the configuration and publishes updates to all subscribers.
-But this can quickly turn into a memory bottleneck.
-Consider a 1 MB configuration shared with 1000 processes.
-Since iceoryx2 always pre-allocates for the worst case, it must reserve 1001 MB of memory - one copy for the publisher and one potential copy for each subscriber.
-Apart from the memory waste, you also risk configuration inconsistencies.
+A naïve approach would be to use publish-subscribe: where one participant manages the configuration and publishes updates to all subscribing participants, but this can quickly turn into a memory bottleneck.
+Consider a 1 MB configuration shared with 1000 participants.
+Since `iceoryx2` always pre-allocates memory for the worst case, it must reserve 1001 MB of memory - one copy for the publisher and one potential copy for each subscriber.
+Apart from the memory waste, there is also the risk of configuration inconsistencies.

 The solution is the blackboard messaging pattern: a key-value repository in shared memory.
-Each process can access exactly the entries it needs, such as the ultrasonic sensor’s update rate.
+Each participant can access exactly the entries it needs, such as the ultrasonic sensor’s update rate.
 Any shared-memory-compatible type can be stored in the blackboard.

 Let’s implement an example where a user app can configure the sensor update rate.
 A higher rate means Larry reacts to obstacles faster and can drive faster.